dmitryaleks/ml-trading/README.md

 #### Confidence Interval

-Statistical inference is a method of building and validating hypothesis about random variable distribution based on samples.
+A Confidence Interval (CI) is a type of interval estimate, computed from the statistics of the observed data, that might contain the true value of an unknown population parameter.
+The interval has an associated confidence level that, loosely speaking, quantifies the level of confidence that the parameter lies in the interval.

-For example, a sample mean can give us an idea about population mean.
+For example, a sample mean can give us an idea about the population mean.
 Namely, by finding a sample mean we could assert that population mean lies within certain bounds around the sample mean.

 It is required to standardize the Sample Mean distribution (we are getting a Z-distribution):